nmind/nmind.github.io/jupyter-book/site/page1.md

+# Example page

-This is an example page.
+This is an example of a Markdown page published in a Jupyter book.